 Yet, 87% of organisations have had a disruptive incident with a third-party vendor within the past three years according to a study from Deloitte.
 This is a huge number, highlighting that there’s still a lot more work to be done when it comes to improving vendor relationship management.

-In this article, we take a look at when and why businesses should review their approach.
-We also outline which vendor management best practices should be applied and how technology can support your strategy.
+In this article we outline which vendor management best practices should be applied and how technology can support your strategy.

 What is a vendor management strategy?